marcolucc/networkSecurityProject/README.md

 ```

 #### Attack configuration format
-When you decide to start the DoS attack you will see a window like this:
+When you start the DoS attack you should see a window like this:

 <img src="attack_config_screenshot.png" width="450" alt="Attack configuration"/>